ADA Compliance for Banks - The Complete Guide for 2025

 U.S. courts today apply the ADA to businesses’ online domains.
 This means that if a bank has an online presence, such as an app and/or website, it needs to be accessible to people with disabilities.

 The Department of Justice (DOJ) has referenced specific web accessibility guidelines, called the Web Content Accessibility Guidelines (WCAG), that banks (and other businesses) should follow to ensure their websites and apps can be accessed by people with disabilities.
-While nothing is codified into law, many U.S. courts now require businesses that were sued for ADA website compliance violations to meet WCAG standards.

 We will explain this topic in greater detail later in the blog.
 You can click here to skip to that section now